-Lucy Skye has had a recent diagnosis of autism and in this article she gives a very personal and fascinating insight into some of the challenges she experiences with food and eating.
-Lucy discusses the sensory aspects of eating, the relationship between anxiety and controlled eating and how these can be understood and supported by those around her.
+An autistic woman with a recent diagnosis of autism gives a very personal and fascinating insight into some of the challenges she experiences with food and eating.
+She discusses the sensory aspects of eating, the relationship between anxiety and controlled eating and how these can be understood and supported by those around her.

 Download a PDF of this article